 STEM is one of the most popular buzzwords in education today.
 We all know how important Science, Technology, Engineering and Math are to today’s students.
-But how can you provide fun, interactive and educational STEM to your students?
-One of the most tried-and-true techniques is to start a Robotics Club.
-These clubs use well-defined national competitions to teach students coding, engineering, problem-solving, project planning and more in an exciting and engaging manner.
-Some of the benefits of extracurricular Robotics Clubs include:
+But how can you provide fun, interactive, and educational STEM to your students?
+One of the most tried-and-true techniques is to start a robotics club.
+These clubs use well-defined national competitions to teach students coding, engineering, problem-solving, project planning, and more in an exciting, collaborative environment.
+Some of the benefits of extracurricular robotics clubs include:

-Exposure to many fields, including planning, programming, design, and mechanics.
+- Exposure to a variety of fields, including planning, programming, design, and mechanics

-Inclusion of students with a range of abilities.
-Studies have shown that robots are particularly suitable for children on the autistic spectrum.
+- Inclusion of students with a range of abilities and special needs (Studies have shown that robots are particularly suitable for children on the autistic spectrum.)

-Problem-solving skills develop as students encounter roadblocks and work together to find new, innovative ways to overcome and succeed.
+- Problem-solving skills as students encounter roadblocks and work together to find innovative ways to overcome

-Once you decide to start a Robotics club, you should consider the various national competitions that are available to student teams.
-Joining a competition will provide your students with a purpose and a goal and help to unify your team.
-In addition, these competitions often offer planning, mentoring and curriculum to help you on your way.
-There are many national competitions, but the big three would be the FIRST Competitions, the VEX Robotics Competitions and the BEST Robotics Competition.
+Once you decide to start a robotics club, you may want to consider the various national competitions that are available to student teams.
+Joining a competition will help to unify your team around a common goal.
+In addition, these competitions often offer planning, mentoring, and curriculum to help you on your way.
+There are many national competitions, but the big three are FIRST Competitions, the VEX Robotics Competitions, and the BEST Robotics Competition.

 Teams may only used approved VEX Robotic parts to build their robots.
 A list of approved parts is included with all competition materials.
 Costs for these parts can easily exceed $1000 per team.
 Other costs will include competition fees (usually around $50 - $100 per competition) and travel expenses.

-The final robotics competition is also one of the oldest - the BEST Robotics Competition.
+The final robotics competition is also one of the oldest—the BEST Robotics Competition.
 BEST (Boosting Engineering Science and Technology) Robotics is a middle and high school robotics competition whose mission is to engage and excite students about engineering, science, and technology as well as inspire them to pursue careers in these fields.
 BEST is a national six-week robotics competition in the United States held each fall.
-Competitors will start competing at a local level and then move on to regional and national championships.
+Competitors start at a local level and then move on to regional and national championships.